YuZhuZhi/YuZhuZhi/README.md

 - 👋 Hi, I’m @YuZhuZhi
 - 👀 I’m interested in Physics and Quantum Computation
-- 🌱 I’m currently learning C, C++, JAVA, Latex, Markdown
+- 🌱 I’m currently learning C++, C#, JAVA, Typst, Latex
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
 -     QQ: 775868138